follow-the-sun/follow-the-sun.github.io/index.md

 ![](/images/FTSinPractise.jpg)
-__Figure 5: Five important things required to apply FTS model in practice__
+__Figure 5: Five important things essential to apply FTS model successfully in practice__

 # [](#header-1) 8.
 Real world examples of FTS
 One of the ways to evaluate the efficiency of FTS is to compare the time taken to execute a project using traditional software development approaches vs FTS.
 Apart from the usual difficulties faced in globally distributed software development, FTS also has the additional challenges of managing daily job hand-offs.
 It is interesting to note that there have been very few documented cases of successful FTS application in the software industry.